orbitmines/archive/projects/2028? Project - Library.md

 - Interop libraries from that frontend/backend into other languages.
 	- Say C++ -> Ruby would be easier, primitives can be nicely mapped, but the other way around Ruby -> C++ is harder, no type information etc.. semantics overlap less.
 How to account for that?

+- You can imagine if this is taken far enough that one can design an operating system that takes all the other operating systems' executables and can execute them.

 # Tools for Excavation of Languages
 Reverse equivalence graph - add abstract definitions instead of specific code